boyzoid/blog/content/posts/2024/august/innodb-replica-set-mysql-shell.md

 rs.addInstance('root@localhost:5556')
 ```

-This command calls the `addInstance()` method on our new replica set object, ' rs`.
+This command calls the `addInstance()` method on our new replica set object, `rs`.
 When we call this method, we pass a single argument: the connection string to the instance we wish to add.
 In this case, we want to connect to an instance on our local system on port 5556 using the user `root`.

 **Note:** *I am using the `root` user in this example for ease of use.
 In an actual production system, you should avoid using a `root` for any processes, including replication.*